 - A. Overtime, Bonus or Commission Income: In some instances, if you receive overtime, bonuses or commissions as income, all or a portion of that income may be income that must be sent to the Trustee.
-If there is such a requirement, it will be outlined in a separate paragraph at the end of your plan and in paragraph 3 (e) of your plan. - B. Future Automobile Purchase: In some instances, you may be planning to purchase an automobile soon with payments set aside for a down payment.
+If there is such a requirement, it will be outlined in a separate paragraph at the end of your plan. - B. Future Automobile Purchase: In some instances, you may be planning to purchase an automobile in the near future.
 You must make the scheduled payments to your attorney until you get permission from the Trustee to make the purchase.
-See question # 8 for more information. - C. Sale of property: Sale of either personal or real property requires specific steps to be taken to make sure that it is done according to the Bankruptcy Code.
-If this applies to your case, see question # 9 for more information. - D. Tax requirements: Paragraph 10 of your plan requires uou to timely file your required tax returns and provide a copy to the Trustee's office.
+See question number 8 for more information. - B. Sale of property: Sale of either personal or real property requires specific steps to be taken to make sure that it is done according to the Bankruptcy Code.
+If this applies to your case, see question number 9 for more information. - D. Tax requirements: In all cases, you are required to timely file your required tax returns and provide a copy to the Trustee's office.
 In some cases, that requirement is specifically set out in an additional paragraph in your plan.
-Be sure to comply because if you do not your case could get dismissed sometimes without a hearing. - E. Charitable contributions: If you are making charitable contributions from your income, you may be required to provide proof to the Trustee.
+Be sure to comply because if you don't your case could get dismissed sometimes without a hearing. - E. Charitable contributions: If you are making charitable contributions from your income, you may be required to provide proof to the Trustee.
 Getting proof is easy in most instances.
 If you have this requirement, you need to gather the proof each year and send it to the Trustee.
 If you don't and can't prove the contributions, you will need to make up the amount you claimed by paying more to the Trustee before you can get your discharge.